muxi-ai/faissx/README.md

 ---

-## Remote Mode Policy: No Fallbacks
+> [!IMPORTANT] Remote Mode Policy

-**IMPORTANT**: When remote mode is explicitly configured (`configure()` is called), FAISSx should NEVER fall back to local mode for any operations.
+> **No Fallbacks**: When remote mode is explicitly configured (`configure()` is called), FAISSx will NEVER fall back to local mode for any operations.

-Our goal is to ensure 100% remote mode support with no silent fallbacks for any index type or operation.
+> Our goal is to ensure 100% remote mode support with no silent fallbacks for any index type or operation.

 ---

 ## 📄 License

 FAISSx is licensed under the [Apache 2.0 license](./LICENSE).

+> [!NOTE]
+> FAISSx depends on [FAISS](https://github.com/facebookresearch/faiss), which is licensed under the MIT License.

 ### Why Apache 2.0?